3mdeb/verified-boot/measured_boot.md

 untrusted code from being executed, but it makes it impossible for the execution of such code to go undetected.

+Every single piece of code executed since the start up to the end of the measured boot process has its digest calculated.
+The digests, called measurements, are then stored for future reference using the Root of Trust for Storage.
+The Root of Trust for Reporting allows to reliably analyze the measurements history stored in the RTS and make decisions on the trust towards the platform depending on whether the sequence of code executed up to a point is expected, or if a security breach could have happened.

+This page will focus on the practical realisation of measured boot using a TPM module.
+Some more theory regarding the process and the definitions of basic concepts can be found on the [Verified Boot Page](./verified_boot_main.md)

 [^VerifiedBoot]: [Verified Boot Page](./verified_boot_main.md)

 ## Measured Boot and the Trusted Platform Module